Karan Wahi on Hate Story 4: We are not selling sex through the film

 TV actor tag is what a lot of TV actors don’t like when they start doing films.
 What’s your viewpoint on that?

-I don’t have a problem with being called as TV actor because that’s where I started my journey.
+I don’t have a problem with being called a TV actor because that’s where I started my journey.
 There is a classic example of Shah Rukh Khan, we still say he is from television but we don’t call him a television actor.
 But when we have to give an example of actors making it big we say, Shah Rukh Khan, Sushant Singh.
 I think that will always be there and it is not good or bad.
 It’s because it is what got you in the limelight.
-So even if I do one film or many films, people call me television actor and I’m okay with it.
+So even if I do one film or many films, people call me a television actor and I’m okay with it.

 How much is too much bold in films?
 How comfortable you are doing bold scenes?
-If you are asked to do full monty in a film or a tv show will you do it?
+If you are asked to do a full monty in a film or a tv show will you do it?
 If yes why if no why?

 I am very comfortable.
-I shot for a few web shows in the last one year, where there were bold scenes.
+I shot for a few web shows in the last year, where there were bold scenes.
 There are bold scenes in Hate Story too, but not too many, it depends on what is bold to everybody.
 To me what is bold, may not be for others.
 But I think I have realized that I am comfortable with anything and everything on television or any medium, till the time I genuinely believe in whatever is happening in the scene.
 If I can justify not doing something, I won’t do it.
 Also, in today’s time, kissing has become a normal thing.
 So, I think 10 years from now what we are calling bold today might not be bold tomorrow.
 As far as going full monty is concerned, if I agree with why I have to go full monty, I’ll do it then, I won’t think too much.
 I don’t want to go full monty to sensationalize anything.

 I’d rather do anything and everything that comes naturally to me.
 I have been instinctive in life and have done certain things, which have worked and some that haven’t.
 But that’s the way it is.
 If I become choosy then I am curtailing myself from the word go.
 If I say I want to do a romantic film, then I am curtailing myself from other genres.
 Anything and everything that comes to me might be a romantic story, action or anything else, in which I can at least add something to the project, I would love to do it.
 Usually what happens is with people like me, who have a decent body, unfortunately for us, everything is about showing the body.
 People talk about your look, body, and dance, but rarely they talk about your work.
 I think that is one reason that I don’t mind doing anything that makes me happy.
 10 or 20 years from now, I’ll at least have a lot of things that I would have done, which would be different.